LOADING ...

 baboons,& all of species, chain'd by the middle, grinning and

-at one another, but witheld by the shortness of their chains:
+snatching at one another, but witheld by the shortness of chains:

-then devour'd, by plucking off first one limb and then another, the
+then devour'd, by off first one limb and then another, till the

-body was left a helpless trunk; this, grinning & kissing it with
+body was a helpless trunk; this, after grinning & kissing it with

-the flesh off of his own tail; as the stench terribly annoy'd us
+picking the off of his own tail; as the stench terribly annoy'd us

 which in the mill was Aristotele's analitycs.
 So the angel said:

-phantasy has imposed upon me,& thou oughtest to be ashamed.
-'I
+has imposed upon me,& thou oughtest to be ashamed.
+'I answered:

-'We on one another, & it is but lost time to converse with you
+'We impose on one another, & it is but lost to converse with you

 whose works are only analytics. ' Opposition is friendship.